 General Fund - This Fund is the general operating fund of the County.
 It is used to account for all revenues except those required to be accounted for in other funds.

-Special Revenue Fund - Grant Fund - This Fund accounts for the revenues and expenditures for grant programs administered by the County.
+Special Revenue Fund - American Rescue Plan Grant Fund - This Fund accounts for the revenues and expenditures for the American Rescue Plan grant funds.

-Additionally, the government reports the following fund type:
+Additionally, the government reports the following fund types: